 - 11. Bear Country USA

-The historical landmarks, charming streets, scenic landscapes, and enticing history of Deadwood South Dakota call out to travelers’ hearts.
+The historical landmarks, charming streets, scenic landscapes, and the Deadwood, South Dakota’s enticing history call out to travelers’ hearts.

 1. Historic Adams House and Adams Museum

-Back in the day, several business leaders gathered in the Historic Adams house to discuss the current affairs and enjoyed a palatable meal all along.
-Guests were shown hospitality with fine dining on a table equipped with 18-karat gold plates and silverware.
+Back in the day, several business leaders gathered in the Historic Adams house to discuss current affairs and enjoyed a palatable meal.
+Guests were shown hospitality with fine dining on a table with 18-karat gold plates and silverware.

 Make sure you check the official website for dates before visiting to ensure that the museum isn’t closed.
 The Adams Museum is located at 54 Sherman Street, and you can reach the accurate location by following the directions on the map.